November 12-14, 2018

 Continuing Education Units (CEUs)

-Earn CEUs for attending revitup!
-Attend 10 classes and get a certificate for 1.25 CEUs.
-Attend 8 classes and receive a certificate for 1.0 CEUs.
-Certificates will be awarded at the conclusion of the event.
+Attend 10 classes (includes the opening keynote address) and get a certificate for 1.25 CEU’s.
+Attend 8 classes and receive a certificate for 1.0 CEU’s.
+Certificates will be awarded to those who register for CEU’s during the registration process.

 Back to Top